bill-transue/viminal/README.md

 The Viminal Hill (Latin Collis Viminalis, Italian Viminale) is the smallest of the famous seven hills of Rome.
 Also my [homesick](https://github.com/technicalpickles/homesick) compatible vim dot files repo.

+Make sure to either:
+ * ...clone the repo like `git clone --recursive git://github.com/billy-ran-away/viminal.git`
+ * ...or after clone do a `git submodule update --init`

 Special Functions:
  * `:wp` will turn on word processing mode which turns on spell check, word wrap and activates auto-correct plugin
  * `CTRL-W ,` (< key) will move a tab left
  * `CTRL-W .` (> key) will move a tab left
  * `:spell` turns on spell check
  * `:hardtabs` enables hard tabstops for those Makefiles
+ * `:Hexmode` toggles hex editing
  * `CTRL-U` activates graphical undo tree

 Plugins auto-loaded by pathogen: